Design Tip #1 Headers & Footers

 - Insert Page Number

 Congratulations.
 You have now automated headers and footers, and ensured consistency in style throughout your book!
-Your one step closer to publishing a kick ass book.
+You’re one step closer to publishing a kick-ass book.

 Adobe InDesign Walkthrough

 In order to ensure consistency, and to save time.
 You do not want to manually enter headers on footers on every page so we will use InDesign’s automated features and Master Pages as opposed to Word where we used the ‘header and footer options’.
 In order to automate it InDesign needs to understand where one chapter starts and another finishes so it is critical you have used a ‘Paragraph Style’ for every one of the chapter headings that you want to use in a header.
 Master pages are a powerful part of a desktop publishing programme and one of the features that set InDesign apart from Word, you can also use them to create background elements for use throughout the book: colours, lines, circles…

 Master pages are at the top of your ‘pages’ window.